dudushy/simple-code-ideas/README.md

 # simple-code-ideas
-A compilation of good ideas for those new programmers
+A compilation of good ideas for those new programmers.

 ## Suggestions
 _pull request?_